dylanlobo/mpris-dbus-apps/README.md

 # mpris-dbus-apps
-Command-line utilities implemented in Python, that provide useful media player controls by leveraging the MPRIS D-Bus Interface Specification.
+Gui apps and command-line utilities implemented in Python, that provide useful media player controls by leveraging the MPRIS D-Bus Interface Specification.